 This course introduces a systems approach to management concepts and explores issues associated with the management of foodservice operations.
-This includes menu planning, ordering, and preparation methods for quantity food production, quality control, human resource management within a quality management framework.
+This includes menu planning, ordering, preparation methods for quantity food production, quality control, and human resource management within a quality management framework.
 You will have the opportunity to apply your theoretical knowledge and skills in professional food service practice undertaken in the 4th yr of the program.

 The concepts that are covered with respect to foodservice will be applied to nutrition services in a general sense.
 Entry level practitioners require management skills to contribute effectively to the delivery of nutrition services.
 In addition, many practitioners take on sole positions which usually include management roles, or wish to enter business for themselves.
 You should therefore find this course, while different from your previous courses, directly relevant to any dietetic position.